gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Wrong wrong wrong!"
 Patient lunged forward a step.
 "We are all susceptible.
-Some of us are just better at resisting, and this one does not believe you have mastered that art."
+Some of us are just able to resist, and this one does not believe you have mastered that art."

 Gumption turned to Dockety.